21 Major Formula Fails

 4. Ensure there is an exclamation mark (!) between the worksheet name and the cell reference.1.

 If this all looks good, select the Data tab and click the Edit Links icon.
-This show all other workbooks that this workbook links to.
+This displays all other workbooks that this workbook links to.
 If the workbook being linked to has moved or been renamed, click Change Source and point to the workbook to re-establish the link.

 Sometimes you’ll see a small green triangle in the corner of a cell.
 This simply indicates that there’s something weird happening in your cell.
 Common causes are that the cell is inconsistent will all those that surround it, or that a number is stored as text.
 There are other reasons too.